overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 <Warning>**NOTE:** Once the DMS has been deployed in a specific mode, it cannot be switched dynamically to use a different mode on-the-fly.
 For example, you cannot switch from local mode to server mode by simply updating your configuration.
 To re-deploy with a different mode, you must destroy your DMS cluster and restart fresh.
 For instructions on destroying  your cluster, see [here](../../admin-guide/tasks#destroying-your-cluster).</Warning>

 <Warning>**NOTE:** The DMS currently only supports deployment to a single cluster.
-It is intended for use as a single node system and does not currently support high availaibility.</Warning>
+It is intended for use as a single node system and does not currently support high availability.</Warning>

-# Check System Requirements
+# System Requirements

 Once you have [decided your deployment mode](#decide-local-or-server-deployment), check that the environment you will be deploying to meets the recommended system requirements.